br3ndonland/udacity-fsnd/04-web-apps/10-13-oauth/fsnd03_10-13-oauth.md

 ### 11.08.
 Quiz: Step 4 Make a Callback Method

-Lorenzo adds JavaScript code to the login page inside script tags.
+Lorenzo adds JavaScript code to the login.html page inside script tags.
 He uses jQuery to make an AJAX call, which we haven't learned yet (should be in part 4 I think).

+* `url: '/gconnect?state={{STATE}}',` passes the state token as an argument to protect against CSRF.
+* `processData: false,` tells jQuery not to process the response into a string.
+* A successful login returns a success message to the user.

 Instructor notes: